Differentiable graph neural network simulator for forward and inverse modeling of multi-layered slope system with multiple material properties: GNS Framework for Forward and Inverse Modeling

 \subsection{GNS inverse modeling}

+The differentiable GNS framework used for inverse analysis builds on the implementation by \citet{choi2024inverse}.
+In this study, we extend their framework by incorporating a second-order optimization method, the Limited-memory Broyden-Fletcher-Goldfarb-Shanno algorithm with box constraints (L-BFGS-B) \citep{byrd1995lbfgs-b}, which enables imposing explicit bounds on model parameters during optimization.
+Below, we describe the differentiable GNS framework and provide a brief overview of the L-BFGS-B optimizer.

-\Cref{fig:differentiable_gns} illustrates the differentiable GNS framework for back-calculating the strength of selected slope units based on observed runout geometries.
-The process begins by defining initial conditions and a parameter set, $\boldsymbol{\theta}$, which are input into the GNS for forward simulations.
+\Cref{fig:differentiable_gns} illustrates the differentiable GNS framework for back-calculating the material parameters of selected slope units based on observed runout geometries.
+The process begins by defining initial conditions and a material parameter set, $\boldsymbol{\theta}$, which are input into the GNS for forward simulations.
 We then compare the simulation results with ground truth data using a loss function $ \mathcal{L}_{\boldsymbol{\theta}}$, defined as:

-where $\boldsymbol{\theta}$ denotes the set of model parameters, $P_{\boldsymbol{\theta}}^t$ the observed particle positions at time $t$, and $\hat{P}_{\boldsymbol{\theta}}^t$ the corresponding simulated positions.
+where $\boldsymbol{\theta}$ denotes the set of material parameters, $P_{\boldsymbol{\theta}}^t$ the observed particle positions at time $t$, and $\hat{P}_{\boldsymbol{\theta}}^t$ is the corresponding simulated positions.
 The term $|\mathcal{T}|$ represents the number of timesteps included in the loss function.
 Typically, we evaluate the loss at the final timestep (i.e., $|\mathcal{T}| = 1$)--when the slope system reaches equilibrium--as this is the most commonly available observation for engineering applications.
 However, we may include multiple timesteps ($|\mathcal{T}| > 1$) if available.

 We update material parameters using gradient-based optimization, guided by the gradient of the loss function with respect to $\boldsymbol{\theta}$.
 The parameter update at iteration $i$ follows: